BravishkaSkytano/second-brain/Fleeting Notes/Archaic.md

 >
 > *Adjective.*
 >
-> 1. Something that is, or shares the characteristic of a much earlier, and often more primitive, period.
+> 1. Something that is, or shares the characteristic of a much earlier, and often more primitive, period (approx. 600-480 BC).
 Namely, a period that develops into a [[Classical|classical]] stage of civilization.
 > 2. No longer current; antiquated, old, outdated, etc.
 > 3. Characteristic of words and language that is no longer in regular use and is now considered rare or outdated.